White House Officials Worried Freezing Ukraine Aid Could Break The Law

 The transcript of his deposition was released on Tuesday along with that of Philip Reeker, a top State Department official.

-An OMB attorney also was said to have resigned at least in part over those concerns about the need to follow the law, Sandy told investigators.
+An OMB attorney was said to have resigned at least in part over concerns about the need to follow the law, Sandy told investigators.

 In Sandy's case, he described receiving an email on July 12th from a supervisor that announced Trump wanted to hold up military support funding for Ukraine.

 No other country was mentioned and no explanation was included, according to the transcript.
-The message, in so many words, was: Stop the assistance now and then you may learn why later.
+The message Sandy took away in so many words, was: Stop the assistance now and then you may learn why later.

 "'Let the hold take place' — and I'm paraphrasing here — 'and then revisit this issue with the president,'" as Sandy described a conversation between two other White House officials.